 All expenses of the Trust are paid by the Trust through the sale of the Trust's gold by the Trustee.
-The Trustee charged no fee and assumed the Trust's operating expenses (other than extraordinary expenses) for the period from the Trust's formation through the day the Shares commenced trading on the NYSE.
+The Trustee charged no fee and assumed the Trust's operating expenses (other than extraordinary expenses) for the period from the Trust's formation through the day the Shares commenced trading.

-Trustee's fee and expenses
+Trustee's Fee and Expenses